-A tenant must prove that these actions were retaliation, of course.
+A tenant must prove that these actions were done in retaliation, of course.
 That is where state laws against landlord retaliation come into play.

-The state landlord retaliation laws protect tenants from vengeful landlords.
-If a landlord tries to evict a tenant for informing government agencies of code violations, or for requesting that the landlord make repairs and maintain the rental property in fit and habitable condition, it is likely against state law.
+Tenants are protected against vengeful landlords by state landlord retaliation laws.
+If a landlord tries to evict a tenant for informing government agencies of code violations, it is likely against the law.
+They also cannot be punished for requesting that the landlord make repairs and maintain the rental property in a "fit and habitable" condition.

-It is illegal in almost every state for a landlord to retaliate against you for acting within your legal rights by:
+It is illegal in almost every state for a landlord to retaliate against you for acting within your legal rights when you: